clicon/clixon-docs/backend.rst

    Called just before plugin is unloaded extension
   Called at parsing of yang modules containing an extension statement.
 A plugin may identify the extension by its name, and perform actions on the yang statement, such as transforming the yang in-memory.
-A callback is made for every statement, which means that several calls per extension can be made. reset
+A callback is made for every statement, which means that several calls per extension can be made. statedata
+  Provide state data XML from a plugin reset
   Reset system status
 upgrade